How to Adopt a Baby in Delaware

 The adoption process is lengthy, and it’s full of complicated legal requirements.
 It can seem overwhelming at first and leave you wondering how to adopt a baby in Delaware.
 If you are looking to adopt a baby, understanding the process before you dive in can make the whole journey seem more manageable.

 While each Delaware infant adoption will be unique, there are some steps of the process that you are sure to go through.
-Before we get started, you should know that you can call 1-800-ADOPTION at any time to speak with an adoption specialist.
+Before we get started, you should know that you can call 1-800-ADOPTION at any time or fill out this online form to speak with an adoption specialist.
 They will talk you through all of your available options and help you gain a better understanding of what adopting a baby in Delaware with our agency will look like.

 How do I adopt a baby in Delaware?